raydleemsc/sb_php/v8n/readme.md

 1. Improve admin whitelist management with admin controls (e.g. system status, add/remove admins)
 1. Change cli close cmd to provide new key(s) for review.
 1. Add openadmin cmd to permit one access key to promote to admin and then immediately closeadmin.
+1. Separating interface from implementation will include creating a role-based access architecture, as well as change management controls and commands.